 Calf Muscle Rupture

 A calf muscle rupture is when the calf muscle has completely torn.
 This will likely result in severe pain.
-This can cause the inability to walk and the muscle may even collapse into a lump that may be seen and felt through the skin.
+It can cause the inability to walk, and the muscle may even collapse into a lump that may be seen and felt through the skin.

 Calf Muscle Myositis

 Calf muscle myositis is the occurrence of inflammation of the calf muscle.
 Though rare, this can be caused by infections or autoimmune conditions.
 An autoimmune condition often attacks the tissues of the body by mistake.

 Rhabdomyolysis is when the muscle breaks down because of long-term pressure, over-exercising, drug side effects or a severe medical condition, but if this happens, it is likely to affect numerous muscles in the body.
 The characteristic triad of complaints in rhabdomyolysis is muscle pain, weakness and dark urine.
 The calf is one of the muscle groups often impacted when muscle pain is reported.

 Calf Muscle Cancer

 Calf muscle cancer isn’t very common, but the tumor may start in the calf muscle, known as sarcoma, or spread to the calf muscle from elsewhere, which is known as metastasis.